ringcentral/ringcentral-api-docs/docs/notifications/websockets/subscribing.md

 With an access token and server URL in hand, you can now connect to the WebSockets server to begin receiving events.
 We recommend utilizing a freely available third-party WebSockets library to aid in the processing of incoming events.

-To connect to the WebSockets server, you will need to compose the server URL by appending the server URI with the access key in the following way:
+To connect to the WebSockets server, you will need to compose the server URL by appending the server URI with the access token in the following way:

 ```
 wss://servername.ringcentral.com/ws?access_token=U0pDMDFQMDdQQxxxxxxxxx9pSU9OemVzakpn